Insects as feed: Insects as feed in aquaculture

 The inclusion of black soldier flies in the feed of farmed fish had positive results and showed no differences in taste or texture of the fish.

 Environment and sustainability

 As global populations rise, food demand is becoming an increasingly important issue.
-Raising conventional livestock requires resources such as land and water, of which availability is concurrently decreasing.
+Raising conventional livestock requires resources such as land and water.
 As a result, the ability to meet the needs of the growing population may require alternative sources of quality protein.

-Producing insect protein through other agricultural practices requires considerably less resources than traditional livestock.
-The production of insects also produces lower greenhouse gases and ammonia than traditional livestock species.
 Insects also have the ability to feed on organic waste products such as vegetable, restaurant and animal waste, therefore reducing the amount of excess food produced by humans.
-Insects are very efficient at converting feed into protein, as they require less feed than traditional livestock.
-Furthermore, water conservation is also accomplished as insects are cold blooded and are able to meet water requirements through their feed.
+Insects are efficient at converting feed into protein.

 Challenges

 According to two researchers, the "scaling up of production depends on whether cheap organic wastes can be safely used and easily biotransformed into high-quality insect products and whether legislative frameworks are conducive to this approach".